This information is arranged by year and includes MSM historical and other highlights of New York City’s music history.

 Justin DiCioccio (Class of 1971) is appointed chair of the Jazz Department.

-December — The Opera Theater presents A Death in the Family by William Mayer.
+December — The Opera Theatre presents A Death in the Family by William Mayer.
 A live, premiere recording is later released (Albany label).

 Do you have pictures or memories that you’d like to share?
 Please email us here.